 PhD Places - doing a PhD at the Open UniversityPhD Topics

-I am very happy to talk with people considering undertaking a PhD.
+I am very happy to talk informally with people considering undertaking a PhD.
 Please get in touch by email (s.holland at-sign-here open.ac.uk), or write, or telephone my secretary.
-Fully Funded full-time PhD scholarships are highly competitive, but there are typically opportunities every year.
-We are experienced in, and successful at, supervising part time PhD students.
+Fully Funded full-time PhD scholarships are competitive, but there are typically opportunities every year.
+We are also experienced in, and highly successful at, supervising part time PhD students.

 Tom is a doctoral student in the Music Computing Lab looking at ways in which dynamical systems can be employed in HCI, and more specifically, how they might alter engagement with digital musical instruments.

 Tony is a PhD student in the Music Computing Lab investigating the sonification of EEG and physiological data to better support therapeutic and diagnostic interventions.
 Tony has a first class degree and numerous publications.
 He has worked as a Research Assistant at Imperial College London, a Research Fellow at Goldsmiths, and as a freelance researcher/technician consultant with other universities including Graz Tech University, Hertfordshire and Barcelona Pompeu Fabra.